priya-codewithpoo/sql-business-analysis-pagila/README.md

 * This project focuses on **ad-hoc business analysis**, where direct queries and CTE-style logic are more suitable.

 ---

-✨ *This project is designed to reflect how SQL is used in real analytics roles, not just academic exercises.*
+## 🏁 Conclusion

+This project demonstrates how SQL can be used to solve real-world business problems through structured, insight-driven analysis.
+By answering high-impact questions using advanced SQL techniques, the project reflects practical analytics work commonly performed in corporate environments.